osmosis-labs/assetlists/README.md

 2. **Wait for Chain Registry PR to be merged** - Once your PR is approved and merged into Chain Registry

-3. **Automatic Detection and Listing** - Automated runs in this repo occur twice weekly (Mondays and Thursdays at 09:00 UTC) and will:
+3. **Automatic Detection and Listing** - Automated runs in this repo occur twice weekly (Tuesdays and Fridays at 15:00 UTC) and will:
    - Pull latest Chain Registry data
    - Automatically detect new assets with IBC connections to Osmosis
    - Automatically add detected assets to `osmosis.zone_assets.json`